 School of Music instructor of music education Michelle Swanson will coordinate a Music Education workshop.
 For more information, contact Professor Swanson.

-The UNI Suzuki School will present their bi-annual recital weekend.
-For more information, visit www.uni.edu/music/suzuki .
+The UNI Suzuki School will offer their spring honors recital.
 This event is free and open to the public.